ignite/cli/docs/guide/nameservice/05-play.md

 nameserviced q bank balances $(nameserviced keys show alice -a)
 ```

-## Test an Unauthorized Transaction
+## Test an unauthorized transaction

 Try updating the value by broadcasting a transaction from the `alice` account: